chipbennett/oenology/readme.txt

 4. The Theme includes plug-and-play support for the following plugins: WP-Paginate, Yoast Breadcrumbs

 Most of the rest is really up to the user.
 The Theme is intended to be SEO-neutral: neither hurting your SEO, nor going out of its way (and adding considerable bloat that is better added via the many good plugins available) to improve it.

+= Where did my social icons go? =

+In version 3.3, the social profile link icon handling was changed from using Theme options to using a custom navigation menu for storing social profile links.
+This change will keep your social profile links portable from Theme to Theme, and provides built-in support for other Themes that use this method.
+To add your social icons:

+* Create a new custom navigation menu, and name it, e.g. "Social".
+(The name isn't important, as long as you remember it!)
+* Add <strong>custom links</strong> to your "Social" menu, under the "Links" metabox, one for each social network profile you wish to include.
+* Save the menu, and assign it to the "Social Profile Links" Theme Location.
+* Now your social profile link icons will appear as they did before.

 == Screenshots ==